7h30th3r0n3/Evil-M5Core2/README.md

 - monitor_status - Get current information on device
 - list_probes - Show Probes
 - select_probes <index> - Choose Probe <index>
+- exit - !!
+This command exit the serial bluetooth connexion and set the password for new connexion

 ## Features Evil-M5core2